pyeventsourcing/eventsourcing/docs/topics/application.rst

-Changes to the aggregate's attribute ``a`` are visible in the repository, but only after the aggregate has been saved.
+Changes to the aggregate's attribute ``a`` are visible in the repository once pending events have been published.

 .. code:: python